McTavishLab/physcraper/How_to_start.md

   * **Amazon cloud service**: If you do not have a fast computer, there are options to pay for a pre-installed cloud service using [amazon](https://aws.amazon.com/marketplace/pp/B00N44P7L6/ref=mkt_wir_ncbi_blast).
   * **local blast database**: This is the __recommended method__, as it is the fastest and does not heavily depend on good internet connection.
 Especially, if the trees are bigger and/or you have a relatively fast computer, this might be the best option.
 Ncbi regularly publishes the databases, that can easily be downloaded and initiated. -->

-  * **Install a local Blast database:**
+  * **Install a local NCBI BLAST database:**

       General information about the BLAST database can be found here: ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html.

-      We are currently working on implementing a version that uses the online blast searches, but this is not yet working reliable.
+      We are currently working on implementing a version that uses the online blast searches, but this is not yet working reliably.

-      In Linux to install the BLAST database do the following (for Windows and MAC please use google to figure it out, there should be plenty of information):
+      UNIX: to install the NCBI BLAST+ database follow these simple tests.

       * `open a terminal`
       * `cd /to/the/folder/of/your/future/blastdb`
-      * LINUX: `sudo apt-get install ncbi-blast+` # if not already installed earlier.
+      * `sudo apt-get install ncbi-blast+`
       * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*'`  # this downloads all nt-compressed files
       * `update_blastdb nt`
       * `cat *.tar.gz | tar -xvzf - -i`  # macOS `tar` does not support the `-i` flag,  you need to use homebrew to `brew install gnu-tar` and replace the `tar` command by `gtar`